All student ages 3 through 18 years:

 Contemporary Ballet Dallas Christmas Production, held Biannually:

 Students age 8 years and up also have the opportunity to participate in Contemporary Ballet Dallas’ Christmas production which is by audition.

 In addition to the two performance opportunities listed above, the School offers performance ensembles for the pre-professional or more serious dancer track.

 The selection process for these ensembles is by teacher recommendation or audition, which is held at the end of the prior school year.
 If a student is new to the school, that student can be evaluated in order to join.

 Director Allison Watson -Festner,

 with Youth Ballet Faculty Debra Bale & Matt Rivera

 The mission of the SCBD Youth Ballet is to provide a pre-professional program for dancers that fosters an outlet for students interested in performing more often in classical and contemporary ballet work.
 Performances are local, but not limited to, and in various festivals, events, and select competitions.
-The SCBD Youth Ballet was created in the Fall of 2012 with director Anna Ward.
+The SCBD Youth Ballet was created in the Fall of 2012 with former director Anna Ward.
 School director, Lindsay Bowman saw a need for students to develop their craft more, artistically and creatively, in addition to regular technique classes.
 Therefore the Youth Ballet was born as a ballet performance group of students that rehearsed extra hours in addition to their regular weekly ballet classes.
 Students studied choreography throughout the school year, and as a result grew artistically in their expression, performance ability and technique.

 The program expanded in 2014 separating from recreational ballet classes and adding a third division to the program for the youngest members, and adding an Associate Director, Allison Watson-Festner, to help with training, rehearsals and choreography.